major/thetanerd.com/content/posts/2024/amd-chart-analysis-march-1/index.md

 title: AMD analysis for March 1st
 date: 2024-03-01
 summary: >-
-  It's time for a look at AMD's cart as it starts another run higher.
+  It's time for a look at AMD's chart as it starts another run higher.
 tags:
   - analysis
   - AMD